ASHIQNC/Netflix/README.md

 ## General info

 Application is developed to clone the functionality of Netflix.We have used React js for implementing the project.
-Also we have used TMDB movie database to get the movies.
+Also we have used TMDB movie database to get the movies which is showing in the UI.

 ## Technologies